 - Secret Garden, Saigon, Vietnam – This is a hidden gem, located on the roof of an unassuming building down an alley.
 After trekking up five floors of stairs, you arrive at a cute rooftop setting with lots of greenery.
 The menu is very English friendly with plenty of photos.
 The food was so good – of higher quality than the average street food but with vibrant flavors that were still authentic.
 You can see photos of the meal towards the end of my blog post – Two Days in Saigon.

 - é by José Andrés, Las Vegas, Nevada, USA – This restaurant is within Jaleo at the Cosmopolitan.
 A nine-seater, you reserve tickets well in advance and sit in a private dining room with a view of the chefs preparing each dish.
 While the setting and presentation (it was like a show watching the intricate plating and molecular gastronomy) were absolutely fantastic, the flavors themselves weren’t memorable enough to make my top three.
-My full blog recap is pending.
+My full blog recap here.